-As South Florida - Miami, Fort Lauderdale, and West Palm Beach respectfully - reopens and gets back to business as usual, so do our police departments.
+As Miami-Dade County - Miami, Fort Lauderdale, and West Palm Beach respectfully - reopens and gets back to business as usual, so do our police departments.

 I fully expect to see a massive law enforcement presence, especially given the protests that have come in the wake of the tragic death of Minneapolis resident George Floyd.